Nabeel20/Badr/README.md

 ## Installation

 The `badar.lua` file should be dropped into an existing project and required by it.<br>
-💡 Define two global variables `screenWidth` and `screenHeight`, which badar uses them to calculate mouse position.
+💡 Define two global variables `screenWidth` and `screenHeight`, which badar uses them to calculate mouse position.<br>

-There are also dependencies that should be added to enhance functionality:

-- [classic](https://github.com/rxi/classic) which simplifies the process of creating your own UI components.
+Badar uses [classic](https://github.com/rxi/classic) which simplifies the process of creating your own UI components.

 ### Usage